 Think about your repayment strategy.
 If you can afford it, you might consider keeping up (or restarting) your payments despite the pause.
-Your money will go 100% toward the loan principal, since interest won’t accrue during this time.
-Paying that down means you’ll have less to pay interest on later — so you could be out of debt even sooner.
+Your money will go 100% toward the loan principal since interest won’t accrue during this time.
+Which means you’ll have less to pay interest on later — so you could be out of debt even sooner.
 Or take it slow and pay the minimum (aka, zero, for now) to free up more cash to spend or invest elsewhere.

-Sorry, this doesn't apply to you.
+Sorry, this pandemic pause doesn't apply to you.
 The Department of Education can’t legally tell private institutions to stop collecting your payments.
 But keep an eye out for settlements.
 One of the largest student loan servicers, Navient, will cancel balances for 66,000 borrowers to settle lawsuits accusing the company of deceptive lending practices.

 If you need help, call your lender or servicer to see if they offer assistance programs.
 You may also be able to get a lower payment by refinancing.